 When Alice, 16, was told she had partnership to go to secondary school, she said: “This is the happiest day of my life.
 I cannot believe that I have been chosen for a free education.”
 Fred, 19, who was also selected said: “This is a wonderful opportunity that will change my life”.

 Many of the children who are succeeding have partners who write regularly to encourage them and share their own family news.
 Children take public exams at the end of Years S4 and S6.
 These are equivalent to GCSE and A-level in England.
 Many of the best students have partners who have been to visit them.
 (Child Partnership)

 The Trust High School has set clear aims and values at its core:

 - To provide an all-round education with emphasis on discipline, love of God and academic excellence for creating an independent and self-sustaining child

 - To become the leading secondary school for all-round education in Uganda

 - To establish as core values a love of God, integrity, discipline, patriotism, team work and partnering with others

 Academic success is encouraged but the school offers plenty of extra-curricular activities too.
 These include music, drama, debating and entrepreneurship clubs and, of course, sports.

 The Trust High School Choir regularly wins through to the finals of Uganda’s national school choir competition.
 Five singers were part of the Orphan school choir which visited the UK in 2009.
-(Sponsor a Child)
+(Child Partnership)